bo3b/3Dmigoto/StyleGuide.md

 - We want to avoid hungarian notation as most of us don't care for it.
 Some exceptions will be skipped like pCamelCase input parameters.
 - Initialize all variables preferably with `{}` style.
 Probably not doable, but Resharper might catch all missing ones.
 - Avoid templates, except where inputs are actually unrelated objects.
 Avoid using template polymorphism.
 Templates bugs are really difficult, because the compiler runs amok.
 Also I personally despise the syntax.
 Still, good to use in narrow circumstances.
-- Never use `auto`.
+- Avoid using `auto`.
 This is just putting the onus on the reader, and it's much better clarity to just use the type.
+Acceptable use case is *for* loop indexers.
 - Always use nullptr instead of NULL or 0 for pointers.
 It clarifies that the reference is a ptr.
 - Use Rule of Zero.
 Don't add stuff we aren't actively using just to be 'complete.'
 Like every possible constructor or every possible overload or override.
 - Use TODO in comments as reminders for unfinished code.